-US stocks slip from records as wait continues for Congress
+U.S. stocks slip from records as wait continues for Congress

 Latest Weather Blog

-US stocks slip from records as wait continues for Congress
+U.S. stocks slip from records as wait continues for Congress

 NEW YORK (AP) — U.S. stock indexes are slipping from their record levels Friday as the wait drags on to see if Congress can reach a deal to send more cash to struggling workers and businesses.